 If you are like most of us, you made a resolution or two to start the New Year.
-If you were like me, you probably made a wish and then gave a thought or two of planning an action step crossed your mind.
+If you were like me, you probably made a wish and then gave a thought, or two of planning an action step crossed your mind.
 The sad news is that there is very little likelihood that anything worthwhile will come from your resolution.
-One researcher found that by the end of January, 30 percent of us would have failed and by the end of June, over half would have gone by the wayside.
-Michael Hyatt says that between 150 and 200 million Americans make resolutions and the research shows around 8% succeed with them.
+One researcher found that by the end of January, 30 percent of us would have failed, and by the end of June, over half would have gone by the wayside.
+Michael Hyatt says that between 150 and 200 million Americans make resolutions, and the research shows that around 8% succeed with them.

 Now about wiping your slate clean and trying something different?
 Most of us fail at our resolutions because we plop this idea down in the midst of a lifetime of habits.
 So instead of a resolution, think about changing a habit and see if you can be more successful.
 Here are five questions to ask yourself.
 Your answers will be the pathway to a successful change in 2015.
 By the way, whether the habit is having sweet deserts, Facebook, or interrupting people, the process works the same when it comes to changing a habit.
 We’re going to talk about sweets, since that is my annual resolution and has been for several years.

 - What’s the habit I want to change?
 The more specifically that you identify the habit, the better you will be able to change it.
 The answer to this question may take some time.
 Habits are routines, and most pieces are performed subconsciously.
 Take some time to think about your trigger.
 In my case, the difficulty is stopping at a meal.
 I wanted to go back for second helpings until I developed a habit of having something sweet as a signal to my system that the meal was over.
 Now I have a new habit of having dessert.
 (I’m not sure which is worse.)